 So how do you categorize a beast like gaming on the PC?
 With decades of titles to pluck from (and the first port of call for most indie titles, too), there's so much to choose from.
-Gaming on your PC adds the benefits of (nearly always flawless) backward compatibility and console-beating graphical performance -- if you've got the coin for it.
-We've tried to be broad with our recommendations here on purpose.
-There are so many great games out there for your PC, consider these some starting points.
-For our winter update, we've added Control which replaces League of Legends.
+Gaming on your PC adds the benefits of (nearly always flawless) backward compatibility and console-beating graphical performance — if you've got the coin for it.
+The whole idea of what a PC is and where you can play it is shifting, too, with the rise of handheld “consolized” PCs like the Steam Deck.
+We've tried to be broad with our recommendations here on purpose – there are so many great games out there for your PC, consider these some starting points.

 FTL: Faster Than Light